Alicepinch/stay-in-st-tropez/TESTING.md

 ```

-When testing the map I noticed that there was no sign to the user as to which button was clicked in the explore section.
+When testing the map, I noticed that there was no sign to the user as to which button was clicked in the explore section.
 In order to fix this I added a focus style for the .map-button class.

 ```
 .map-button:focus {